sesam-community/rest-transform/README.rst

    :header: "NAME","DESCRIPTION"

    "service_config_property", "the property in the entity that serves for the entity specific execution parameters.
 Overrules the corresponding env var."
    "path", "the path for the endpoint on the target url.
-The value is appended to the URL to reveal the final URL"
+The value is appended to the URL to reveal the final URL.
+See examples section for usage alternatives."

 service_config_property, if specified must point to a dict in the incoming entities.
 The dict fields must be a subset of environment variables. refer to "Environment Parameters" section for their explanations and eligable values.